 I’ve been seeing “one pan” pasta dishes all over food blogs for a long while now, and to be honest, I am not sure why I resisted making it before.
 I liked the idea of the dry pasta cooking in the broth with the sausage, onions, garlic, and spices instead of just salted water.
-Cooking the pasta like this is more hands on than regular pasta cooking but it was fun for me and reminded me of making risotto.
+Cooking pasta like this is more hands-on than regular pasta cooking but it was fun for me and reminded me of making risotto.
 This orecchiette with Italian sausage and kale had a great depth of flavor for a dish with so few ingredients.
 I loved that it was a simple recipe to make but not boring.
 My family loved this pasta and my husband enjoyed the leftovers for lunch today.
 This pasta paired very nicely with a loaf of crusty baked bread and the Roasted Beet Salad with Spinach, Feta, and Toasted Pecans.

 Pour the chicken broth in a small saucepan over low heat to warm through.

 Heat the olive oil in a large, deep skillet over medium heat.
 Add the onion and cook, stirring occasionally until it is soft and golden, about 5-6 minutes.
 Stir sausage into the onions along with the basil, oregano, crushed fennel seed, and crushed red pepper flakes; cook and stir until sausage is broken up and just browned, about 3-4 minutes.
 Add the minced garlic and cook, stirring constantly, for 1 minute.